-In 2021, more of our leaders were given an opportunity to share their views on ethics.
-That year, we launched a new internal video series called Integrity in Action with a simple premise: To periodically sit down with leaders around the globe to hear how they demonstrate ethical leadership and how is emailed globally to all managers of people and placed on our intranet for Eaton employees to see.
-The videos are also shared on a pre-hire onboarding site for new employees to access before their start date-making it some of the first messaging from leaders that our new hires hear.
-Shorter highlights are created for employees to use on social media.
+In 2021, more of our leaders were given an opportunity to share more broadly their views on ethics.
+That year, we launched a new internal video series called Integrity in Action with a simple premise: To periodically sit down with leaders around the globe to hear how they led with integrity and put integrity into action.
+The recorded conversations were an engaging way for employees to see and hear the tone from the top.
+Because the conversations were largely unscripted, answers were often natural, off the cuff and authentic.

-Knowing this impact, Eaton leaders are very willing to participate in these discussions.
-And though they know the questions will change based on the dialogue, they also know to prepare their commitment to integrity shaped their careers and way of operating at Eaton.
-The recorded conversations have been an engaging way for employees to see and hear the tone at the top.
-Because the conversations are largely unscripted, answers are often natural, off the cuff, and authentic.